What measures has the EU taken in response to the Russian invasion of Ukraine?

 Temporary crisis framework for state aid measures

 EU member states must apply to the European Commission for permission to grant state aid in the context of the war in Ukraine.
-The Commission had approved approximately over €102 billion in state aid under the temporary framework until 14 november 2022 (as calculated by the Court of Audit).
-This amount excludes a French aid measure of €155 billion granted in the context of corona support.
-In so far as we are aware, the Netherlands had not applied for a state aid decision as at 14 November 2022.
-The Commission has given its approval to a Dutch scheme of up to €406.4 million to support the filling of the Bergermeer gas storage facility in the context of Russia’s invasion of Ukraine.
+The Commission had approved over €445 billion in state aid under the temporary framework as at 20 April 2023 (as calculated by the Court of Audit).
+In so far as we are aware, the Netherlands has applied 3 times for state aid decisions as at 20 April 2023 involving a total amount of €3.1 billion.
+They include a measure to support the greenhouse horticulture sector, a measure to support small energy consumers and an aid scheme for energy intensive companies.
+The Commission also has given its approval to a Dutch scheme costing up to €406.4 million to support the filling of the Bergermeer gas storage facility in the context of Russia’s invasion of Ukraine.

 EU measures to support Ukraine